h44z/wg-portal/docs/documentation/configuration/overview.md

 ### `admin_password`
 - **Default:** `wgportal`
 - **Description:** The administrator password.
 The default password of `wgportal` should be changed immediately.
+- **Important:** The password should be strong and secure.
+It is recommended to use a password with at least 16 characters, including uppercase and lowercase letters, numbers, and special characters.

 ### `admin_api_token`
 - **Default:** *(empty)*